 Star Rating: A critical aspect of a review is the star rating (in the range of 1 to 5 stars) that it assigns to a product.
-Figure 14 presents the summary distribution of assigned star rating by EIRs and normal reviews.
 We observe that the assigned rating by EIRs is frequently more positive than normal reviews.
 More specifically, 95% (75%) of EIRs associated the rating of at least 3 (5) stars while this number drops to 1 (4) for normal reviews.

 Reviewer-Review Mapping Per Product: A majority (99.8%) of reviewers in our EIR dataset (DS2) have written only one EIR for each product.
 We only found 73 users who have written multiple EIRs for at least one product.
 These reviews add up to the total of 151 EIRs for 32 unique products.
-None of the users in our user-centric dataset (DS1) writes
+None of the users in our user-centric dataset (DS1) writes multiple EIRs for a single product.

-Fig. 8.
-CCDF of Helpfulness Fig. 9.
-CDF of Review sentiment Fig. 10.
-CDF of Review subjectivity Fig. 11.
-CDF of Review Readability multiple EIRs for a single product.
 Given the one-to-one relationship between the absolute majority of reviewer-review pairs per product, for the rest of our analysis, we assume each reviewer has only a single review per product and vice versa.